BlockMC-Network/bungee-ping/readme.md

-#Bungee Utils (ping)
+# Bungee Utils (ping)

-This is a bungeecord plugin to get the ping ingame with /ping
+This is a Bungeecord plugin to get the ping in-game with /ping